greg-raven/Uncommon-Sense/_posts/2021-01-27-who-are-you-going-to-believe.md

 ---
-title: 'Who are you going to believe?'
+title: "Who are you going to believe?"
 layout: post
 categories:
 - knowledge